 Now a major hi-tech hub, the capital, Hyderabad, is an atmospheric city with lively bazaars, the eclectic Salar Jung Museum and the mighty Golconda Fort.
 Warangal, 150km northeast, has Muslim and Hindu remains from the twelfth and thirteenth centuries, while the region’s Buddhist legacy is preserved in museums at sites such as Nagarjunakonda and Amaravati.
 In the east, the city of Vijayawada has little to recommend it, though it is a convenient access-point for Amaravati.
 Similarly, in the northeast, the fast-growing city of Visakhapatnam is little more than a handy place to break up a long trip.
 By contrast, the temple town of Tirupati in the far southeast is a fascinating, impossibly crowded pilgrimage site.
-In the southwest, Puttaparthy attracts a more international pilgrim crowd, drawn here by the prospect of darshan from spiritual leader Sai Baba.
+In the southwest, Puttaparthy attracts a more international pilgrim crowd, who still flock to the ashram of the late spiritual leader Sai Baba.

 Although modern industries have grown up around the capital, and shipbuilding, iron and steel are important on the coast, most people in Andhra Pradesh remain poor.
 Away from the Godavari and Krishna deltas, where the soil is rich enough to grow rice and sugar cane, the land is in places impossible to cultivate, which has contributed to the desperate plight of many farmers.